Central Virginia

 • 00:05:19

-And I did notice that.
+And I did notice that was good.

 • 00:05:22